 Playground and Playing Field Report Cllr Stafford Allen presented a paper and ROSPA had submitted a report.
 Only urgent action was to remove the rope “swing” from the goal post .
 Other matters can be dealt with under routine maintenance.
+Action: Remove rope from goalpost (RSA)

+Cllr Stafford Allen discussed improvements to the playing field area and referenced a forthcoming quote to re-lay the hedge on the road side

+Action: Share quote from Roy Richardson when available (RSA)

 Cllr Donne asked that we consider adding a teen-suitable piece of equipment such a basket swing.

-Action:Cllr Stafford Allen Cllr Bohm asked for a plan for Works activity, including a seasonal plan of maintenance.
+Action: Assess cost and feasibility of large basket swing (RSA) Cllr Bohm asked for a plan for Works activity, including a seasonal plan of maintenance.

-Action: Cllr Stafford Allen
+Action: Works seasonal plan for discussion on next PC meeting agenda (RSA, KJ)

+Cllr Bohm suggested that discussions with the retiring Parish Clerk had led her to believe that the Duchy may be reconsidering its position on ownership of the field.
+Action: Investigate ownership of the field.
+Liaise with Duchy to gauge interest in selling

+The Clerk raised the question of the planters and when the rest would be installed around the village.
+There were differences in understanding of the state of the planters but a keenness to have the issue resolved.

+Action: Review minutes /records to understand what PC money was spent on planters for the village.
+Report back to the PC (DB)

 Traffic Cllr Mullane reported on the activity with the Speed Monitoring Device.
-More sessions are planned for the 2 weeks that we have the kit on loan. ????
+More sessions are planned for the 2 weeks that we have the kit on loan.
 The white lines have been repainted on the B430 as an unrelated County Maintenance and not because we requested it.
 Many road marking still need repainting.
 The speed survey will be required on Church Road (cost around £100).
 Motion will be put before the September meeting detailing this.

-Action: Cllr Mullane
+Action: Develop proposal for inclusion in September meeting (NM)

 Approval of Payments The payments were listed in the agenda and approval was given for all payments on a motion proposed by Cllr Ruth Whitfield and seconded by Cllr Donne, which was passed on a unanimous vote.

+Cllr Donne raised a query about whether there was clarity on whether all invoices relating to the retiring Parish Clerk’s salary had been received

+Action: Check Parish Clerk payments pre April and report to PC.
+Also consider impact of back dated uplift (HD)

+It was agreed that having a working set of financial guidelines would be helpful.

-A second motion proposed by Cllr Bohm: T to agree that Cllr Ruth Whitfield be interim Clerk but that she does not receive any monies”.
+Action: Provide guidance on spending limits / broad financial guidance (GF) A second motion proposed by Cllr Bohm: “To agree that Cllr Ruth Whitfield be interim Clerk but that she does not receive any monies”.
 This was voted on and passed on a unanimous vote.

 There then followed a closed session of the Council with the public and press excluded to discuss the situation with the previous year’s accounts, which are overdue.
 Also discussion regarding the situation all overdue information.
 It was agreed to proceed without the use of a Solicitor for now despite the advice of the OALC.
+Action: Confirm timings for financial handover (GF)

+Action: Confirm timings for handover of electronic and hard copy records (DB)

+Action: Investigate Royal Mail redirect and proactive email address change (RW)

 Meeting closed at 10pm.